 The poet Dylan Thomas is most strongly associated with Swansea, where he was born in 1914, and Laugharne, where he was buried just 39 years later.
 In between, he blazed a literary trail that influenced a generation of poets.

 The best place to start is the Dylan Thomas Centre, which has a permanent exhibition on Dylan, and runs literary events throughout the year.
-The centre has also devised a series of trail guides that are packed with anecdotes on his life, following Dylan’s footsteps from his birthplace in Cwmdonkin Drive, out into the Carmarthenshire countryside, and up to New Quay, where Dylan lived for year during the Second World War.
+The centre has also devised a series of trail guides that are packed with anecdotes on his life, following Dylan’s footsteps from his birthplace in Cwmdonkin Drive, out into the Carmarthenshire countryside, and up to New Quay, where Dylan lived for a year during the Second World War.
 New Quay helped to inspire Dylan’s ‘play for voices’, Under Milk Wood; the 1972 film version, starring Richard Burton and Elizabeth Taylor, was filmed in nearby Fishguard.

 Dylan’s final years were spent in Laugharne, where he lived in a boathouse down on the estuary.
 He’s not the only literary figure to have been beguiled by Laugharne’s charms: the poet Edward Thomas lived here, as did High Wind in Jamaica author Richard Hughes, while Margaret Atwood’s short story The Grave Of The Famous Poet is set in the town.
 The great feminist philosopher Mary Wollstonecraft lived here, and her daughter Mary Shelley, who wrote Frankenstein, often visited.
 Today, the town hosts the cult Laugharne Weekend festival.